4 signs of mental health struggles

 When things get tough or if you are unsure about something, always remember that it’s okay to reach out for help so that you can learn from others too.
 At times, even sharing your feelings with someone else could take some weight off your shoulders.

-3. find something outside work that engages you
+3. find meaningful activities outside of work

 To re-energise yourself after a long day at work, try engaging in activities that have nothing to do with work!